 This is a situation you want to anticipate when you decide on a trademark.
 Fanciful marks are the safest marks when it comes to ensuring your mark will be approved easily.
 Fanciful marks are made up words that do not actually exist.
 Arbitrary marks also make great trademarks.
 Arbitrary marks are words that are real words being used in a situation where you would not expect them to be used.

 On the other hand, the weakest marks, and thus the most likely to be rejected for non-distinctness, are generic, merely descriptive, and/or suggestive marks.
 Generic marks can not obtain trademark protection, and they include marks such as, “attorneys,” “restaurant,” etc. You cannot prevent others from using generic terms.
-An example of this can be with Nestle who had attempted to keep their Trademark on the shape of their Kit Kat bar, but was rejected.
-Read more about it here.
+As an example, Nestle had attempted to keep their Trademark on the shape of their Kit Kat bar, but was rejected.
+(Strangely enough, Nestle later settled with Atari in a different IP infringement case, also involving the distinct Kit Kat shape.)

 Descriptive and Suggestive Marks